iRedlon/jparty/documentation/overview.md

 - The shared directory contains the "shared project" (jparty-shared); written in node typescript; contains enums/classes/types/etc. that are shared by both the server and client projects.
 Both projects utilize the shared project in the form of a local npm dependency

 ## Environment Variables
-jparty server and client both rely on environment variables, most notably the credentials for connecting to 3rd-party services.
+jparty server and client both rely on environment variables, most notably to store the credentials for connecting to 3rd-party services.
 Locally, these environment variables are set with a .env file in the base directory of jparty/server and jparty/client which are loaded with dotenv.
 In production, they're set manually within the server environment provided by our hosting service.